Tsüngiki: Distance from Nearby Towns

 Wokha is nearest town to Tsüngiki which is approximately 18km away.
 The surrounding nearby villages and its distance from Tsüngiki are Mungya 2.5km, Koio 3.4km, Seluku 3.8km, Chukitong 4.2km, Yimkha 4.6km, Longla 6.2km, Nungying 6.3km, Yanthamo 6.4km.

 Crops and its Benefits

 Tsüngiki Village has fertile soil suiting many crops.
-The Way side Market On NH-61 helps in sustaining and maintaining the economic growth of the villagers.
+Some of the cash crops are groundnut and sugarcane.
+The Way side Market On NH-02(old NH-61)helps in sustaining and maintaining the economic growth of the villagers.

 Place of Interest

-Dongti is a place a hill where a Viewing Tower has been constructed where one can view neighboring villages and far Towns and scenic beauty of the mountains and the majestic Doyang River.
-Also one can come and witness traditional fishing(using tree roots)which is jointly held between Tsüngiki Village and the neighboring villages of Sümi Naga at Doyang River to harbor friendship and harmonious relationship of the old bond and ties.
+Dongti is a place a hill where a viewing tower has been constructed where one can view neighboring villages, towns, mountains and the Doyang River.
+Also one can come and witness traditional fishing (using tree roots) which is jointly held between Tsüngiki Village and the neighboring villages of Sümi Naga at Doyang River.